 Dr. Wise is Chief of the Neurobiology of Aging and Neurodegeneration Branch in the Division of Neuroscience.
 He oversees the administration, coordination, and development of research on fundamental neuroscience of aging, basic science of Alzheimer’s disease and related diseases, integrative neurobiology, and sleep disorders and biological rhythms.
 He manages a portfolio on the basic science of brain aging and neurodegeneration, selective vulnerability and plasticity, and stem cells.

-Dr. Wise received his B.A. in Chemistry from Duke University in 1975 and his Ph.D. in Pharmacology from Emory University School of Medicine in 1981.
+Dr. Wise received his B.A. in Chemistry from Duke University and his Ph.D. in Pharmacology from Emory University School of Medicine.
 His postdoctoral training was at the National Institute of Mental Health intramural research program, first as a PRAT fellow and then staff fellow.
-Dr. Wise was a laboratory chief in the Fidia-Georgetown Institute for the Neurosciences and a faculty member in the Department of Pharmacology at Georgetown University Medical Center (1985-1996), where he conducted research on the cellular and molecular mechanisms regulating nerve growth factor.
+Prior to joining the NIA in 1996, Dr. Wise was a laboratory chief in the Fidia-Georgetown Institute for the Neurosciences and a faculty member in the Department of Pharmacology at Georgetown University Medical Center, where he conducted research on the molecular and cellular mechanisms regulating neurotropic factors, particularly nerve growth factor.